 Dr. Berglund: "It doesn't matter.
 I did "stuff" and he/she is better.
 Please pay me."

-The insurance would continue: "Please submit the procedure codes of the treatments you gave the patient and if we approve, we'll pay for all the care."
+Insurance company: "Please submit the procedure codes of the treatments you gave the patient and if we approve, we'll pay for the treatments we deem were appropriate."

-Berglund: "It really doesn't matter WHAT I did.
-What matters is that the patient is by my standards and by their standards, better.
-You don't need to approve of what I did.
+Dr. Berglund: "It really doesn't matter WHAT I did.
+What matters is: the patient is, by my standards and by their standards, better.
+You don't need to approve of or "deem appropriate" what I did.
 The patient results are all that matters.
 Heck, you paid for all the patient's care before I saw them and, according to them, they said that those treatments didn't work.
-In fact some made them worse and they had additional treatments necessary to correct the issues they created.
+In fact, they said that some made them worse and which forced them to undergo additional treatments "deemed necessary" to correct the issues their "treatments" created.
 And you paid for all their visits, medications, and rehabilitation with little to no fight."

 Insurance: "We paid because they followed medical standards of care.
 Positive outcomes are not essential for us to pay a doctor/hospital.
-They only need to point to the diagnosis and validate that it was on the list of appropriate treatments for the diagnosis they gave him/her."
+Providers and institutions only need to point to the diagnosis to validate that it was on the list of appropriate treatments for the diagnosis they gave him/her."

 This is why Dr. Berglund doesn't participate in any private health insurance plans.